tujuhion/docker-openlitespeed/README.md

-# Docker Wordpress with Centos7 Openlitespeed MariaDB10.2 ProFTPD
+# Docker Centos7 with Openlitespeed

 This Docker will run

 - Centos 7
-- Wordpress
 - Openlitespedd
 - MariaDB10.2
 - ProFTPD